conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 setup actions for the common build systems such as CMake and Meson.

 Recipes provide a `compiler` macro that is used to generate the correct dependency on a compiler for the language specified.
+Compilers are always added to `build` dependencies.
 For example, to depend on a C and C++ compilers, one would specify:

 ```yaml
 requirements: